imnasnainaec/nx/docs/blog/2018-11-05-5-reasons-to-use-angular-elements.md

 tags: [nx, angular]
 ---

-This recommendation about Angular Elements is a sneak peek at some of the premium content that our Connect clients at Nrwl will have access to _all the time_, plus invitations to live events and premium support tools for Angular.
-If you like this recommendation and you want to get more as a Nrwl Connect subscriber in the future (once we’re fully live), please **sign up at** [**nrwl.io/connect**](https://nrwl.io/connect).

 ![](/blog/images/2018-11-05/1*3KcN8XEiOGRurVItKG2Eiw.avif)

 **From Day 1 the Angular team at Google had the goal of building the world’s preeminent next-generation framework on top of web standards.** As a corollary to that larger mission, we had countless meetings with the folks from the Chrome team to figure out how to handle custom elements in the best possible way.